About Me

 I understand therapy as a place to workshop ideas.

-When we put our heads together and speak honestly and pragmatically, you might find that getting a handle on things is not as impossible as it once seemed.
+When we put our heads together and speak honestly and pragmatically, you might find that getting a handle on things is not as impossible as it might seem.

 Understanding myself the dynamics of being mired in crisis is an important element of the work we will do.
-Combined with years of training in a variety of therapeutic settings and theoretical orientations, these life experiences provide crucial insights for helping others through similar crises.
 I’m out in the world just as you are, and that perspective is helpful in practical applications.

-I’d like to partner with you to help you navigate the stressors of your life, whether that is related to your career, your relationships, or the complexities of most any situation in which you find yourself.
+I’m honored to talk with you about the stressors of life, whether they’re related to your career, your relationships, or the complexities of most any situation in which you find yourself.
+We may meet for just a few sessions, a few months, or for a year - whatever works.

-Feel free to reach out.
-Let’s schedule a meeting, and we can begin to sort out a plan.
+Reach out anytime.
+Let’s schedule a meeting, and sort out a plan.

 My Training

-I earned my graduate degree at the American School of Professional Psychology in Washington, DC, after earning an English degree from the University of North Carolina at Chapel Hill.
-I have worked at inner city community clinics, in residential treatment facilities, and in my Fifth Avenue office in New York, giving me broad perspectives on life and therapy.
+I earned two graduate degrees at the American School of Professional Psychology in Washington, DC, after earning an English degree from the University of North Carolina at Chapel Hill.
+I have worked at inner city community clinics and residential treatment facilities in Washington, DC, and NYC, as well as on Fifth Avenue in Manhattan, giving me broad perspectives on life and therapy.

 My Interests

-My current interests and studies include civil rights, natural law, and entrepreneurship, as well as live music, hiking, dogs, and being outside in general.
+My current interests and studies include entrepreneurship, hiking, live music, taking in elderly dogs, and wrangling chickens.
 I serve on the Board of the Mecklenburg Psychological Association, and am available for speaking engagements in the area.